 Awareness was what Porsche wanted, and they got it when they created an Instagram ad campaign centered around a series of short videos.

 Over six weeks, the company took Instagram viewers on virtual trips in its Boxster Spyder with ten pieces of original creative.
-When it was over, it resulted in a 41 point lift in ad recall and 676,000 audience members reached.
+When it was over, it resulted in a 41 point lift in ad recall and 676,000 target audience members reached.

 Sparkle In Pink